 - 1. Pay the entire tuition.
 Up-front by no later than the first day of class. - 2.
 Pay per month.
-With this option, you put a \$1,500.00 deposit down and then your tuition will be broken down into 11 monthly installments (beginning July 1 or 30 days after the start of program whichever occurs first) of \$906.82.
+With this option, you put a \$1,500.00 deposit down and then your tuition will be broken down into 12 monthly installments (beginning October 1 or 30 days after the start of program whichever occurs first) of \$831.25.
 Monthly payments are due on the 1st of each month.
 There is a 5% carrying fee for this installment plan which is a total additional charge of \$475.00.
 A 5% late charge will be added for tardy payments.
-If payment is more than 21 days late, the student will not be allowed to attend class until bills are up to date (see Administrative Probation section in the student handbook). - 3.
+If payment is more than 21 days late, the student will not be allowed to attend class until bills are up to date (see Administrative Probation section in the student handbook). - Pay per Term.
+With this option you put a \$1500 deposit down and then your tuition will be broken down into three installments (one payment per term beginning Term II) of \$3,325.00 per term.
+Payments are due on the first day of each new term.
+There is a 5% carrying fee for this installment plan which is a total additional charge of \$475.00.
+A 5% late charge will be added for tardy payments.
+If payment is more than 21 days late, the student will not be allowed to attend class until bills are up to date (see Administrative Probation section in the student handbook). - 4.
 Employee Tuition Reimbursement.
 In some cases, individual payment plans can be arranged for students whose employer reimburses them for their education at a set rate.
 Please speak with the program coordinator should you have any questions about tuition reimbursement payment plans.
 Once initiated, these payment plans will be subject to all fees and handbook provisions as the other payment options.

-Regardless of payment plan selected, all tuition and fees must be paid in full prior to the start of the student's capstone.
+Regardless of payment plan selected, all tuition and fees must be paid in full within thirteen (13) months of the start of the program.
 At any point in time if a student on a payment plan wishes to pay his or her entire remaining balance, he or she may do so with no penalties.
 These prices are for tuition and eBooks only.
 They do not include background check, room and board, parking, or other fees listed in your handbook.